MOTAT – Museum of Transport & Technology

 Location and parking

-You can start your experience at either M1 or M2 and each site is accessible by car, taxi and public transport.
+You can start your experience at either M1 or M2 and each site is accessible by car, taxi or public transport.
+There is a car park at M2 and public car parking around M1.

 Included as part of the standard MOTAT admission, the Western Springs Tram service is a fantastic way to experience a historical tram ride between the two sites and passes the idyllic Western Springs Park and Auckland Zoo.